AnveshGupta/Practice-Chat-Box/README.md

-# Test-Chat-Box
+# Private Messaging Web App
-  - Created using socket.IO and NodeJs.
+  - socket.Io is used a client-server application framework.
-  - Private chatting feature available.
+  - Server created on NodeJS.